Give us some details and we'll offer some suggestions

 Like licenses, permits are public information so you can check for a filed permit on your job by visiting your local county recorder office or county recorder website.
 Permits are public information and you can browse filed permits.
 Alternatively, you can find them on third-party websites like Levelset.
 Wherever you check for permits, be sure to check where the permit information is coming from and how the company is aggregating some of this information.
 The best third-party websites make finding permits easy and have a relationship with the county recorder offices, getting this information directly from the counties.

-This is an excellent customer of ours we get paid promptly every time !2 months ago
+This is an excellent customer of ours we get paid promptly every time !a year ago

 Very well organized project manager made my job as a subcontractor much easier.
 I was paid within 15 days.
-It's a pleasure working with this company.a year ago
+It's a pleasure working with this company.2 years ago

 Pick a state